YoannaP/yoannap.github.io/content/books.md

 Books which I am reading, want to read, have read and enjoyed or have influenced me in some way.

+- The Inner Game of Tennis by Timothy Gallwey
 - Steve Jobs by Walter Isaacson
 - The Innovators by Walter Isaacson
 - The Fountainhead by Ayn Rand